maiziezhoulab/AquilaSV/src/How_to_get_bam_and_vcf.md

 `samtools index selected.bam`

-Now you are all set to run AquilaSV pipeline.
+Once you see `selected.bam` and `selected.bam.bai` in your working directory, you are all set to run AquilaSV pipeline.